-- 1) Delivery System Reform Incentive Program (DSRIP) - 2) Public Hospital Transformation and Incentive Initiative (PHTII) - 3) Disproportionate Share Hospital allotment pool (DSH) - 4) Uncompensated Care Pool (UCC) - 5) ConnectorCare affordability wrap
+- 2. Public Hospital Transformation and Incentive Initiative (PHTII) - 3.
+Disproportionate Share Hospital allotment pool (DSH) - 4.
+Uncompensated Care Pool (UCC) - 5.
+ConnectorCare affordability wrap

 Details and preliminary sizing of these initiatives are summarized in the following exhibit and described in the section below.
-Funding levels of individual initiatives are subject to change based on ongoing discussions between the Commonwealth and CMS.
+Funding levels of individual initiatives are subject to change based on ongoing negotiations between the Commonwealth and CMS.
 In addition, MassHealth and CMS are also working through approaches to transition certain public hospital payment streams over the course of the 5-year waiver to further align payment with performance and value-based care delivery.